 Ranger 2 USBL for Survey

-Whether you are conduction a hydrographic survey with a towfish, monitoring the touchdown position of a pipeline or lowering and landing structures onto the seabed, Ranger 2 has all the capability you need in one application.
+Whether you are conducting a hydrographic survey with a towfish, monitoring the touchdown position of a pipeline or lowering and landing structures onto the seabed, Ranger 2 has all the capability you need in one application.
 The optional survey pack unlocks a host of additional features to further optimise the performance of your Ranger 2 system for the majority of offshore construction and survey tasks.